 - Full features require higher tiers

-9. PACER & CourtListener
+9. PACER and CourtListener

-What it does: PACER (Public Access to Court Electronic Records) provides official federal court documents, while CourtListener (operated by Free Law Project) offers free access to millions of court opinions and PACER filings.
+What it does: PACER (Public Access to Court Electronic Records) provides official federal court documents, while CourtListener (operated by the Free Law Project) offers free access to millions of court opinions and PACER filings.

-Key Features:
+Key features:

 - Official federal court filings (PACER)